martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ![Composition of cluster 12 and sampled cluster 5 in relation to each other.
 Shows number of features labeled as studied cluster and their labels in the other clustering variant.](source/figures/ch7/relation_3.pdf "Composition of cluster 12 and sampled cluster 5"){#fig:relation_3 width=70%}

 The composition of clusters is, with a few exceptions equal (figure \ref{fig:relation_3}).
 The same features which belong to cluster 12 in complete clustering are labelled as cluster 5 in the sampled clustering and vice versa.

 ![Comparison of the city centre focusing on cluster 15, which is not present in the sampled clustering.](source/figures/ch7/PRG_cluster_comparison_4.png "Comparison of the city centre focusing on cluster 15"){#fig:PRG_cluster_comparison_4 width=100%}

 Three examples above shows that there is a striking similarity between both results.
 However, there is a different number of clusters, so where is the difference?
 The example on figure \ref{fig:PRG_cluster_comparison_4} shows cluster 15 based on complete data, which does not have its counterpart in sampled clustering.
 Instead, it is split into three almost equal parts (figure \ref{fig:relation_cluster15}) each linked to another cluster.
 What was so-called transitional area between medieval core and historical compact city is no longer present.
 That by itself is likely not a big issue, but it illustrates the behaviour of sampled clustering with smaller number of components.
-It does not necessarily merge two similar clusters into one, but as some places split clusters into multiple pieces.
+It does not necessarily merge two similar clusters into one, but at some places splits clusters into multiple pieces.
 GMM in this case sees different data and hence might exclude some smaller clusters.
 Because these might have been *in between* other, parts are now closer to one and other part closer to another cluster.
 The resulting clustering should then be seen as different perspective using different resolution, rather than coarser version of complete clustering.

 ![Composition of cluster 15 in relation to sampled clustering.
 Shows number of features labeled as studied cluster and their labels in the other clustering variant.](source/figures/ch7/relation_cluster15.pdf "Composition of cluster 15"){#fig:relation_cluster15 width=40%}

 Looking onto other clusters which do not have counterpart in sampled clustering (apart from 15, 2, 6, 9, and 10), none of them is *swallowed* by one larger cluster, all are split into two sampled clusters.
 Sometimes more equally (e.g., cluster 2 is equally split between 10 and 14), sometimes less equally (e.g., cluster 6 is more present in sampled 0 than sampled 8).
 This illustrates the probabilistic rather than hierarchical nature of GMM.
-Full comparison is available in Appendix XXX.*TODO: add full data to appendix (relation_sampled-complete, relation_complete-sampled)*
+Full comparison is available in Appendix XXX.

 Depends on the aim of the study, sampled clustering could likely be used instead of complete clustering, considering the fact that results based on samples smaller than 50% are not precise enough.
-However, for the optimal, detailed identification of distinct homogenous clusters, sampled clustering might provide sub-optimal results.
+However, for the ideal, detailed identification of distinct homogenous clusters, sampled clustering might provide sub-optimal results.

 #### Note on probability
 The Gaussian Mixture Model clustering is probabilistic, which means that each feature has predicted probability that it belongs to any of the components.
 What is shown on all maps and data above, is the cluster with the highest probability.
 In theory, it should be possible to work with secondary or tertiary labels for each feature, but the actual data on probability tell otherwise.
 The probability that features belong to any other than primary cluster tends to be insignificant.
 Only 89 out of 140,315 features have probability that they belong to any other than primary cluster bigger than 0.1.
 The reason behind it is likely related to the richness of the data and especially related dimensionality causing big differences in Euclidean distance between clusters.
 So while GMM is in theory probabilistic, in practice it provides a single primary label only.